BackupNerd/Backup-Scripts/README.md

 	Script to exclude USB attached disks from backup.
 	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

-GetDeviceErrors
+GetDeviceErrors.ps1

 	Script to pull recent Device Errors and output to the console or update a Custom Column in the Management Console

-GetDeviceInstallations
+GetDeviceInstallations.ps1

 	Script to Enumerate Device Installations.
 	Incudes all Historic installation instances of a Device, including Backup, Restore Only, Bare-Metal Recovery, Recovery Console and Recovery Testing instances
-        Useful for Auding the last activity date for a specific Installation Id.
+        Useful for Auditing the last activity date for a specific Installation Id.

+GetSessionFiles.ps1

+	Script to Enumerate Files from the most recent Backup Sessions.
+	Incudes x largest transfered files, Hyper-V Files and Hyper-V Files incorectly included in File System Backups Useful for Auding selections and ensuring that data is not double selected.

 LSVSyncCheckFinal.ps1